F. DAVID PEAT

 Such a change is also inherent in the discoveries of chaos theory and non-linear systems.
 A science seeking certainty, control, predictability and closure has ended up subverting itself.
 The world, we have learned is far more complex than our attempts to describe it.
 It contains regions of infinite sensitivity and absolute unpredictability.

-- The biologist Brian Goodwin, in a private discussion, told me about a current revival in the Goethean approach.
-He is working with what could be called objective intuition, an way of inner knowing that, he believes, should coexist with conventional biology, each enriching the other.
+6 The biologist Brian Goodwin, in a private discussion, told me about a current revival in the Goethean approach.
+He is working with what could be called objective intuition, a way of inner knowing that, he believes, should coexist with conventional biology, each enriching the other.

 7 In this respect I am reminded to a story from Ancient China.
 In a time of great political unrest, the country’s leaders sought the advice of the Confucius.
 What action should they take to restore harmony.
 The sage replied that they should first purify the Chinese language and restore it to its original pristine state.
 In our own times we have become aware of the extent to which the English language has become corrupted in the mouths of some politicians and the military.
 The language we use is irreducibly linked to our perception of the world.